-Do you wish to ride more than you do, avoid certain situations such as trail riding, or avoid riding in groups because of fear?
+Do you wish to ride horses more than you do, avoid certain situations such as trail riding, or avoid riding in groups because of fear?
 Are you afraid of horses altogether?
 You're not alone.
 One bad experience or even playing out the scenario of a bad experience in your head repeatedly can lead to fear of riding.
-It's something many people deal with.
-And this fear isn't just 'show jitters'.
-Riding fear, or as some people call it 'losing your nerve' is a very strong emotion.
-It's also heartbreaking, as you look at your horse in the field, or see your friends ride off and have fun without you.
+It's something many people deal with, and this fear isn't just "show jitters".
+Riding fear, or "losing your nerve" as some people call it, is a very strong emotion.
+It's also heartbreaking, as you look at your horse in the field or see your friends ride off and have fun without you.

 Riding is a hazardous sport, so caution makes sense.
 However, if you find your caution turning into an irrational fear, it's time to take action.

 It's important to understand how horses think and how they read us.
 If you are feeling fear, they will read your body language and become fearful too.

 Visualization is a technique used by athletes of every type.
 Chances are if you've got confidence problems, your visualization goes something like this: I'll get on my horse who is probably in a bad mood, and someone will drag a tarp across the barnyard.
 Then my horse will spook, I'll get bucked off, the ambulance will come, and I'll spend months in traction and rehabilitation.

 The reality, of course, is that your horse is relaxed, there's no one else around, no tarps are in sight, and all of this is happening inside your head and nowhere else.
 Learning how to visualize correctly means you'll be able to see how your ride will go and end with a satisfying feeling of accomplishment.
 Breathing exercises can also help, both on and off the horse.